logicalhacking/Isabelle_DOF/README.md

 ## Usage

-In the following, we assume that you installed Isabelle/DOF either from the AFP (adding the AFP as a component to your Isabelle system) or from the Git repository of Isabelle/DOF (installing Isabelle/DOF as a component to your Isabelle system).
+In the following, we assume that you installed Isabelle/DOF either from the AFP (adding the AFP as a component to your Isabelle system) with the add-ons available on Zenodo (or from the Git repository of Isabelle/DOF).

 Assuming that your current directory contains the example academic paper in the subdirectory ``Isabelle_DOF-Example-I/``, you can open it similar